lgnbhl/felixl.github.io/_posts/2018-05-09-forecasting.md

 seasonalities.
 It fluctuates daily and weekly.
-As explained [here](https://robjhyndman.com/hyndsight/seasonal-periods/) by Rob Hyndman, creator of the {forecast} package, multi-seasonal periods can be effectively handle using a `msts` object, followed by a TBATS model.
+As explained [here](https://robjhyndman.com/hyndsight/seasonal-periods/) by Rob Hyndman, creator of the {forecast} package, multi-seasonal periods can be effectively handled using a `msts` object, followed by a TBATS model.

 The {sweep} package, implementing {broom} functions for time-serie objects, lets us easily tidying the residuals and the predictions of our